Pam of Pond Hill (artist Bob Harvey, writer Jay Over)

 Nanny Young’s new job takes her to the Glendale Children’s Holiday Home – but soon finds it is not a holiday camp with the welfare officer, Agatha Primm, running the place like an army camp!
 The children aren’t happy about it either, and Peter Hopkins is always out to pull a prank over it.

 There must have been some scripts left over from “Monster Tales”, because the new-look Tammy continued to run complete stories with a monster theme for a while.
 The first is “Moonlight Prowler” and the monster is vampire-wolf, who plunders the villagers’ livestock.
 At least that is what Mr Wyss has the villagers believe while he makes a fortune out of them by claiming to hunt the monster.
 The monster is really his stepdaughter, whom he forces to wear a wolf costume for him to chase around after and secretly steal the livestock.
 But the fraud backfires when the real vampire-wolf shows up!
+It’s even implied that the fake vampire-wolf and the real one are one and the same.

 The first serial to start is a mystery story, “Saving Grace”.
 Sue Blackstone is delighted to catch up with her old friend Grace Clark in a new school after four years apart.
 But then Sue discovers her friend has changed for the worse over those four years, and the mystery Sue sets out to unravel is what caused the change and whether anything can be done about it.